duvitech-llc/NUCLEO743-Composite/README.md

 ## Testing

 ### HID Mouse
-The firmware automatically sends mouse movements in a square pattern.
+The firmware automatically sends mouse movements ot the right.
 Observe the cursor moving on your screen.

 ### VCP Communication
 1. Open a terminal emulator (e.g., PuTTY, Tera Term, `screen`)
 2. Set the correct COM port and baud rate (`115200`)
-3. The device echoes back received characters
+3. The device outputs Hello when user button is pushed.